-- \ Battery Charger LC-E8 or LC-E8E is provided.
-(The LC-E8E comes with a power cord.) - If you purchased a Lens Kit, check that the lens is included. - Depending on the Lens Kit type, the lens instruction manual might also be included - Be careful not to lose any of the above items.
+- Battery Charger LC-E10 or LC-E10E is provided.
+(The LC-E10E comes with a power cord.) - If you purchased a Lens Kit, check that the lens is included. - Be careful not to lose any of the above items.

 Software Instruction Manual